aryah-rao/confusion-state-detection-data-acquisition/README.md

 ### 6. Recording and Output

-Once calibration is complete, press any key to start recording.
+Once calibration is complete, close `ZED360`, and then press any key to start recording.
 The script will begin capturing body tracking data from the connected ZED cameras.

 ### 7. Stopping the script: